If there’s one thing any pet owner knows about tucking into a sweet treat, it’s that it’s almost impossible to do so alone.

 The first course of action is to distinguish what kinds of toffee or caramel candies your dog is eating.

-In short, if they are chocolate coated and your dog has been gobbling down a bag’s worth, it’s really best that you seek the advice of your vet before any risk of toxicity to your dog.
+In short, if they are chocolate coated and your dog has been gobbling down a bag’s worth, it’s best that you seek the advice of your vet before any risk of toxicity to your dog.

 However, your dog could also be at risk of choking, especially if he or she is eating a lot of caramel very fast.